 SCRIB3D says the ceramic nozzle and premium motor ensure safe, smooth, clog-free 3D doodling.
 Finally, for added peace of mind, there's an auto-sleep function that shuts off the pen after two minutes of no use.

 The MYNT3D Super 3D Pen is based on the same mechanics as MYNT3D's most advanced Pro model, but with slightly more basic features and as a result, a lower price tag.
 You're getting the same gearbox, stepless speed slider for controlled drawing, and durable, clog-resistant, replaceable nozzle as the Pro.
 It's still easy to use, with an ergonomic design and overall excellent reviews.

 So what do you lose?
 There's no OLED display here, and no discrete temperature adjustment.
 A temperature adjustment screw lets you switch between the correct temperatures for ABS and PLA, but you're limited to those two materials.

-This is orange-colored wireless pen, from 3D printer specialists XYZprinting, is designed to exclusively use PLA filament.
-Powered via a USB cable, this handles like a pen extruding a choice of 11 different colored filaments through its 0.8mm nozzle.
+This is orange-coloured XYZprinting da Vinci 3D Pen, from 3D printer specialists XYZprinting, is designed to exclusively use PLA filament.
+Powered via a USB cable, this handles like a pen extruding a choice of 11 different coloured filaments through its 0.8mm nozzle.